-At DWP, an adult crane was captured and fitted with a backpack transmitter on 12 December 2019 on the east side of the shop.
+At DWP, an adult FSC was captured and fitted with a backpack transmitter on 12 December 2019 on the east side of the preserve shop.
 Based on voice and behavior, the individual was a male.
 It was with its mate and colt at the time of capture.
 The transmitter was deployed 370 days before detaching sometime after 17 December 2020.
-Throughout 2020, the tagged crane and its mate regularly roosted and foraged on DWP, using depression marshes, dry prairie, and mowed areas around the office and shop.
-The cranes also made daily foraging forays into the suburban area west of DWP almost daily and forayed to the conservation easement and private ranchlands between DWP and Lake Tohopekaliga (Figure 4.).
-Based on movement locations, FWC suspected that the tagged crane and its mate nested on DWP in 2020 but that the nest failed during incubation.
-The crane has not been observed since September 2021.

-The radio-tagged chick of the DWP adult dispersed from the natal area and has been exploring the pastureland around Lake Tohopekaliga and areas to the west and south of the natal area (Figure 5).
+Throughout 2020, the tagged FSC and its mate regularly roosted and foraged on DWP, using depression marshes, dry prairie, and mowed areas around the office and shop.
+The FSC also made daily foraging forays into the suburban area west of DWP almost daily and forayed to the conservation easement and private ranchlands between DWP and Lake Tohopekaliga (Figure 4.).
+The FSC successfully nested in a Poinciana residential area in spring of 2020, and FWC radio-tagged one of the chicks The adult FSC has not been observed since September 2021.
+The radio-tagged chick of the DWP adult dispersed from the natal area and explored the pastureland around Lake Tohopekaliga and areas to the west and south of the natal area (Figure 5).
+FWC will continue to collect movement data for as long as transmitters remain operational.